jigargosar/jigargosar.github.io/README.md

     - otherwise the post will seem that it was published in the past.
     - sorting and publication date in frontmatter is the authoritative source.
         - FYI: not the folder/file name prefix.

+Global styling need to synced with markdown content styling, (currently only with post slug page)